Atlanta United won’t re-sign Jeff Larentowicz

 Jeff Larentowicz’s time with Atlanta United is over.

 Club vice president Carlos Bocanegra said Tuesday that the team will not try to re-sign the 37-year-old midfielder.
-Larentowicz’s one-year contract with the team expired.
-He is a free agent.
+Larentowicz’s one-year contract with the team expired, and he is a free agent.

 “You can’t say enough nice things about Jeff and what he means to the club and to the city,” Bocanegra said.